meganthehorse/CS7810/Deliverables/use-case.md

 5. When will 162173 Ryugu enter within 1au of Earth?
 6. How long will 162173 Ryugu be within 1au of Earth?
 7. When will a 162173 Ryugu exit a 1au range from Earth?
-8. What is the estimated travel time to 162173 Ryugu?
+8. What is the estimated travel time to 162173 Ryugu assuming a travel speed of 26,000kph?
 9. Which 5 asteroids have the highest confidence of an accurate trajectory and are within 2au of Earth?
-10. Based on current trajectory of 162173 Ryugu, can we accomplish the mining mission in 8 months?
+10. Based on current trajectory of 162173 Ryugu, where will 162173 Ryugu be in 8 months?
-11. How much planning time is available until the 162173 Ryugu is within 1au of Earth?
+11. How much time is available until the 162173 Ryugu is within 1au of Earth?

 #  Potential Datasets
 1. The Orbital Debris Ontology:  https://rrovetto.github.io/The-Orbital-Debris-Ontology/